-CFCC operates under an open door policy.
+CFCC operates under an "open door" policy.
 This means that the College offers instruction to all adults.
 So if you are 18 years of age or older, or if you have a high school diploma or equivalent, and can benefit from courses and programs offered by our College, WE WELCOME YOU.
 While CFCC advises all students to seek a high school diploma or equivalent, admission to certain certificate programs may be granted without prior completion.
+In addition, admission to the college does not mean that students will be admitted immediately to a program with specified admissions requirements.